Small business lending program on hold after reaching limit

 “Ugh.
 I’m starting to stress a bit,” said Greg Corey, who applied when the program launched April 3.
 He last heard from his bank on Saturday.
 Corey, owner of Porchlight, an Atlanta-based advertising and marketing firm, has been cutting expenses and work for freelancers so he can keep paying his staff of 10.

-Treasury Secretary Steven Mnuchin and SBA head Jovita Carranza on Wednesday urged Congress to approve more funds.
-Meanwhile, thousands of businesses are still applying, hoping to get loans when Congress approves an extension of the program.
+Meanwhile, thousands of other businesses are still applying, hoping to get loans when the program is extended.

+While they wait, some banks continue to accept and process applications that will be forwarded to the SBA.
+Others were putting their application processes on hold.
+Truist Bank’s website told visitors, ’’we’re suspending the application process to focus our efforts on funding the first wave of SBA-approved applications.”

 The fight in Congress over the extension is along party lines.
 Republicans are amping up the political pressure in hopes of getting a relatively narrowly-drawn infusion of $250 billion in funding into the program, but top Democrats are seeking to add funding for hospitals and state and local governments.